-PP0068 application note 30: This SFR requires the TOE to implement the cryptographic primitive for secure messaging with message authentication code over transmitted data.
-The related session keys are agreed between the TOE and the terminal as part of either the PACE protocol according to the FCS CKM.1/DH PACE (PACE-KMAC).
+PP0068v2 application note 30: This SFR requires the TOE to implement the cryptographic primitive for secure messaging with message authentication code over transmitted data.
+The related session keys are agreed between the TOE and the terminal as part of either the PACE protocol according to the FCS_CKM.1/DH_PACE (PACE-KMAC).
+Note that in accordance with [ICAO_SAC] the (two-key) Triple-DES can be used in Retail mode for secure messaging.